kie4280/kie4280/README.md

 ### Hi there 👋

-:closed_book: Studying in EECS at NCTU, Taiwan
+:closed_book: Studying EECS at NYCU (formerly known as NCTU), Taiwan

 🔭 I’m currently working on an online backup system